rotimiAbiola/22OpsPrBot/README.md

 - Open your web browser
 - If you are running your bot on a remote server, input *ip:port* press ENTER OR *localhost:port* if running bot on local machine.
 - Select **Use an existing Github App**
-- Fill the form with the necessary details
+- Fill the form with the necessary details.
 - Check to confirm the installation of the github apps on your repository.
       - Under Repository Settings > Github Apps
       - Check to see if the App you installed is on the list.